rsyncOSX/rsyncuidocs/content/en/docs/advanced/Verify.md

 categories = ["advanced features"]
 +++

+{{< alert color="warning" >}}

+The Verify remote function is a specialized tool designed when synchronizing two Mac computers to a single repository, excluding Git repositories.
+This functionality was developed by the author due to a personal need.
+The author utilizes two Macs for photo development and data synchronization to a remote catalog.
+The remote repository is not a Git server, necessitating a tool to determine whether to push or pull data.

+{{< /alert >}}

 Typically, a synchronize action operates in a *one-way* direction of data.
 Local data is synchronized to a backup media, such as an attached disc or a remote server.
 Restoring data, for instance, involves retrieving data from a backup when local data has become corrupted or inaccessible.

 If you are using multiple Macs, as I do, and all Macs synchronize data to the same remote storage, there may be challenges maintaining synchronization